imEnjayy/imEnjayy.github.io-wheel/README.md

             { prize: 7, percentage: 4 }
         ];

-        // Function to generate wheel with segments function createWheel(wheelType) {
+        // Create the wheel by setting up the segments function createWheel(wheelType) {
             let prizeData = [];
             if (wheelType === 'viewer') {